Contribute to documentation#

 Editing external package documentation#

-repository as described in Building and checking the quality of documentation.
+repository as described in Set up, build, and check the quality of documentation.

 Change your working directory to the imported package's directory under